RMheng/rust/src/doc/rustc/src/lints/levels.md

   = note: to avoid this warning, consider using `_x` instead
 ```

-## force-warn

-'force-warn' is a special lint level.
-It's the same as 'warn' in that a lint
-at this level will produce a warning, but unlike the 'warn' level, the
-'force-warn' level cannot be overridden.
-If a lint is set to 'force-warn', it
-is guaranteed to warn: no more, no less.
-This is true even if the overall lint
-level is capped via cap-lints.

 ## deny

 A 'deny' lint produces an error if you violate it.
 For example, this code